OSXBasedAnon/advanced-ml-smart-layer/README.md

 ## Overview

-This repository contains three cutting-edge Python modules that provide an advanced Machine Learning intelligence layer for Hikari, an AI VTuber.
+This repository contains three cutting-edge Python modules that provide an advanced Machine Learning intelligence layer for Hikari A.I.
 These modules leverage the latest developments in Natural Language Processing (NLP), neural memory systems, and real-time analytics to create a sophisticated, context-aware AI companion.

 ## 🧠 Architecture Overview